 VM backup: The primary purpose is long-term storage.
 Therefore, VM backups preserve the VM data at the time of taking backup in a special backup format, and remove the duplicate and unnecessary data.
 To further save disk space for storing more VM backups, you can also enable data compression.
 When restoring from VM backup, you need a longer recovery time to restore the VM to the state it was in when the backup was taken.

 VM replication: The primary purpose is to reduce the impact of the disruption from disasters.
 Therefore, VM replication copies the changed original VM data to a fully functional VM replica in real time or at the shortest possible interval, makes the VM replica is nearly the same as the original VM.
 In the event of a disaster, you can immediately run the VM replica to continue the business, reducing downtime costs.

 How to choose from VM backup and VM replication

-VM backup is cheaper, takes less disk space, and can provide you adequate recovery points for long-term storage.
+VM backup is usually cheaper, takes less disk space, and can provide you adequate recovery points for long-term storage.

 How to enable VM replication on vSphere

 VMware vSphere Replication is a built-in feature on Essentials Plus Kit and higher versions of vSphere.
 It can be used with Site Recovery Manager (SRM).
 In this section, I will introduce how to install and configure vSphere Replication as demonstration.

 How to install VMware vSphere Replication